The Norfolk Island expedition

 The Australian Museum and its collaborators will be travelling to Norfolk Island to undertake multiple phases of research over the next two years.
 This expedition is a broad-scale, multi-pronged collaborative program of biodiversity surveys and archaeological fieldwork.

-The expedition will take place over three phases:
+The expedition will take place over two phases:

 - 2022: Phase 1: Terrestrial biodiversity survey and archaeological excavations.